Donate

 From relaxing lakeshore strolls to fell-top expeditions, when it comes to walking you’re spoilt for choice here in Grasmere.
 Here are some popular walks to get you started.

 Allan Bank is a three pawprint rated place.
-Well-behaved dogs on leads are more than welcome at Allan Bank, inside or outside – even muddy ones.
+Well-behaved dogs on leads are more than welcome at Allan Bank, inside downstairs and outside in the garden.

 Read about our strategy 'For everyone, for ever' here at the National Trust, which will take the organisation through to 2025.